-6. Investment in government business enterprise
+5. Investment in government business enterprise

-WCDC is a wholly-owned subsidiary of the University of Calgary.
-The WCDC operates as trustee of the West Campus Development Trust ("WCDT"), which subleases land to developers for the commercialization of residential and commercial development.
-The University is the beneficiary of WCDT and will receive distributions from the trust once leases are in place with developers and net proceeds are available.
+The University District Trust ("UDT") subleases land to developers for the commercialization of residential and commercial development.
+The University is the beneficiary of UDT and will receive distributions from the trust once leases are in place with developers and net proceeds are available.